 RFID provides a saving of $10K per data center inventory.
 Given 10 data centres and two inventories/audits per year, totalling 20 inventories per year, the expected ROI is $200K per year.
 Instead of justifying RFID, evaluate the business goals for accurate data, and justify those.

-RFID asset management and tracking
+RFID applications in asset tracking

-Types of RFID applications
+RFID asset management applications

 - Asset maintenance via drones